UtoECat/lualadspa/README.md

 ![plugin information](doc/img1.png)

+Every plugin is runned as separate and independent virtual machine, btw.

 **WARNING!
 This project is still in early development, aka it may be not very usable in production!** But it would be wonderful, if you will contribute in this project in some way (by writing plugins, or using it's plugins, writing documentations as examples).
 Also TODO list may be found in `TODO.md file`.

 ## Luau, available libs, API and so on...